theuserge/TheUserge.github.io/faq.md

 ## 8. What is Bot Mode?
 How to Enable Bot Mode?

-You can use UserGe as bots which execute your all command through the Bot.
+You can use UserGe as bot which can execute your all commands through the Bot.
 Similarly like Rose Bot and other Bots.

 To Use Bot Mode in Userge, you need to set these two vars and configure the settings shown below.